Nazish Jahangir

-Early life and career
+Early life and education

-Born and raised in Islamabad, she initially graduated in fine arts and fashion designing, and after being encouraged by Jamal Shah, her professor, renowned artist and founder of Hunerkada, to pursue a career in performing arts, Jahangir moved to Karachi and started doing commercial theatre with Anwar Maqsood in 2015.
+Born and raised in Islamabad, she initially graduated in fine arts and fashion designing.
+After her professor and renowned artist Jamal Shah encouraged her to pursue a career in performing arts, Jahangir moved to Karachi and started doing commercial theatre with Anwar Maqsood in 2015.

+Career

 She made her TV debut in 2017 with Bharosa.
 Jahangir has also appeared in Kahin Deep Jaley, Alif, Allah Aur Insaan, Tohmat, Thays, Kam Zardari, Beparwah, Dard Rukta Nahi, Ghamandi, Inaam-e-Mohabbat, Berukhi, Teri Behisi, Saraab and Meray Mohsin.

-In 2020, the actress revealed that she has been battling PTSD (post-traumatic stress disorder) for the last 10 years, and continues to struggle with mental health issues.
+In 2020, the actress revealed that she had been battling PTSD (post-traumatic stress disorder) for the last 10 years, and continues to struggle with mental health issues.

-In 2022, Jahangir made her film debut opposite Sami Khan with movie Lafengay.

-In 2024, She appeared in romantic comedy film Poppay Ki Wedding along with Khushhal Khan.
+In 2022, Jahangir made her film debut with Lafengay, opposite Sami Khan.
+In 2024, she appeared in the romantic comedy film Poppay Ki Wedding along with Khushhal Khan.

+In 2025, fellow actor Aswad Haroon accused Jahangir of fraud, alleging that she took a large sum of money and a vehicle from him in exchange for work.
+Haroon alleged that Jahangir reneged on her promise, didn't return the money or car, and had the actor assaulted for seeking damages.
+An arrest warrant was issued for Jahangir in March 2025.
-Jahangir has been nominated, as a best emerging talent in TV, at Lux Style Awards.

-Jahangir has appeared on the covers of multiple Pakistani magazines.
+Jahangir has been nominated as a best emerging talent in TV, at Lux Style Awards and has appeared on the covers of multiple Pakistani magazines.